Virtual Learning and Student Speech Rights

 Religious Liberty on Campus

-Religious liberty, one of our most fundamental and cherished freedoms, is protected under the establishment and free exercise clauses of the First Amendment.
-Despite these constitutional protections, religious liberty often comes under attack on our nations college campuses.
+Despite constitutional protections, religious liberty often faces attack on our nation's college campuses.
 Consult this primer to learn about your right to religious liberty on campus.

 Free Speech in High School

-The Supreme Court of the United States has provided a general outline of the First Amendment rights high school students enjoy in four landmark cases.
-Learn about the cases that establish the boundaries of high school students’ freedom of expression in school.
+The Supreme Court of the United States provides a general outline of the First Amendment rights high school students enjoy in four landmark cases.

 FIRE’s FAQ for Political Speech on Campus

 Political speech is essential for democratic participation, but all too often — especially during an election year — rules related to political speech on campus are misunderstood, misstated, and misapplied.
-Here are FIRE’s answers to questions students have asked us time and time again.
+Here are FIRE’s answers to questions students ask us time and time again.

-If you or your friends have participated in protests or led protests, or plan to organize on campus, this is your go-to resource.
-Explore some of the most frequently asked questions FIRE receives about college students’ right to protest on campus.
+If you or your friends have participated in, led, or planned to organize protests on campus, this is your go-to resource.